Restream/reindexer/cpp_src/core/expressiontree.md

 You can support it manually as it done in `QueryEntries` and `SelectIteratorContainer`, or by enclosing higher priority operators in brackets as it done in `SortExpression`.
 Here is not used the traditional way for constructing trees with inheritance of nodes, allocations of separate nodes and holding  pointers to them.
 `ExpressionTree` holds all nodes by value in a vector (`container_`) sequentially in type `Node` based on `variant`.
-In order to support lazy copying `Node` can hold a reference to payload of another `Node` by using `ExpressionTree::Ref<T>` type.

-**Warning**: The lazy copy node shall not live longer than the original one.

 Subtree is stored in `container_` just behind its head (`SubTree`) which holds occupied space.
 For details see examples.
 This architecture allows to reduce count of allocations and virtual functions calls.